How and Why Wonder Books: Listing

 Although some of the titles were not altered from earlier versions, both the cover artwork and the interior content were changed.
 Thus, it is easy to distinguish between the early versions and the latter issues by the cover art alone.

-The first 69 books in the series were issued with beautifully illustrated cover art, otherwise referred to as Painted Covers, during the 1960s.
+The first 69 books in the series were issued with illustrated cover art, otherwise referred to as Painted Covers, during the 1960s.
 Later reprints in the 1970s, however, switched to Photo Covers.
 In fact, four of the last five volumes in the series were only produced in a photo cover version (Ecology, Extinct Animals, Snakes, and Fossils).
-Strangely enough, one of the final five titles (The Environment and You) was only issued in a painted cover, even though it was not released until the 1970s.
+In an unexplained departure, one of the final five titles (The Environment and You) was only issued in a painted cover, even though it was not released until the 1970s.

-Because of the striking cover artwork, and thanks largely to the nostalgic appeal of these books, they have become collectable items once more today.

 The mystery of the missing series numbers

 A mystery for collectors is the absence of How and Why Wonder Book volumes numbered 5074 or 5075.
 While it may well have been the original intent of publishers to fill in these missing gaps in the series sequence, this was never done.
 With the advent of the ISBN numbering system, the 5075 number was eventually assigned to a 1985 hardcover reprint of Earl Schenck Miers book America and Its Presidents (ISBN 0-448-05075-7).
-The ISBN number associated with number 5074 (ISBN 0-448-05074-9) has never been assigned.
+The ISBN associated with number 5074 (ISBN 0-448-05074-9) has never been assigned.

-Price Stern Sloan How and Why Editions
+Price Stern Sloan How and Why editions

 Price Stern Sloan took over the publication of the How and Why series and released many of the existing titles with new covers.
 In addition they added some new titles to the list: